H.R. 885: The Voting Rights Amendment Act of 2015

 Shelby County vs. Holder severely weakened the election protections that both parties have fought to maintain.
 The Court disregarded years of work by Congress.
 In a 5-4 decision, the Court eliminated the VRA’s formula for determining which areas are covered by section 5.
 The result is that the preclearance requirement remains, but it no longer applies anywhere except in the handful of locations currently subject to a court order.
 By striking down Section 4, the Court presented Congress with both a challenge and a historic opportunity.
 We are again called to restore the critical protections of the act by crafting a new formula that will cover jurisdictions with recent evidence of discrimination.

-The Voting Rights Amendment Act is bipartisan, bicameral, and compliant with the Supreme Court's ruling.
-I am confident that my colleagues on both sides of the aisle can work together to ensure Americans' most sacred right is protected.
-Voter discrimination still exists, and our progress toward equality should not be mistaken for a final victory.
+The Voting Rights Amendment Act is bipartisan, bicameral and compliant with the Supreme Court's ruling.
+I reintroduced this important legislation because I believe voter discrimination still exists, and our progress toward equality should not be mistaken for a final victory.
+My colleagues on both sides of the aisle should work together to ensure Americans' most sacred right is protected.

 Op-Eds by Congressman Sensenbrenner: